YaminiKandi/JavaScript/11 Introduction.md

 ```js
 console.log(a);
 ```
-Output: Error: a is not deifned
+Output: Error: a is not defined
 * undefined and not defined are not same.

 ##### Example2: